Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Māori land trusts and incorporations

 Around 1.5 million hectares of land in New Zealand is Māori land (around 5% of New Zealand’s total land area).
-Of this, 750,187 hectares (or 49.5% of Māori land) is administered by ahuwhenua trusts, and 207,157 hectares (or 13.7% of Māori land) is administered by Māori incorporations.
-Almost all of the incorporations, and a significant proportion of the ahuwhenua trusts, have an interest in agriculture.
+Of this, 750,187 hectares (49.5% of Māori land) is administered by ahuwhenua trusts and 207,157 hectares (13.7% of Māori land) by Māori incorporations.
+Almost all the incorporations, and a significant proportion of the ahuwhenua trusts, have an interest in agriculture.

-The majority of these organisations are reliant on land-based industries including agriculture, horticulture and forestry.
+Many of the other organisations are involved in horticulture or forestry.
 In 2007 it was estimated that the asset value of these organisations was around $3.2 billion.
 This figure does not include the assets of Māori who privately own farms or forests.

 Individual farmers